cs481-ekh/s22-powerhouse/docs/MINUTES.md

 # Minutes

+## 2/9/2022 10:45am - 11:45am
+### Sprint 0 Planning - Week 5
+#### Attendees: Taylor Brooks, Jost Leavell, & Dawson Biersdorff
+##### Notes
+- Project plan comments were reviewed and the necessary changes were made.
+- Plan was sent over to Dr. Fologea along with any new questions for him.
+- Sprint 0 Planning was completed by making tasks/user stories in Github.
+- Will use original program to ensure our new program is working properly.
+-- We know the current programs functionality is good.
+##### Sprint 0 Goal
+- By the end of this sprint we will be able to have a basic web application setup so we can seamlessly begin functionality work in sprint 1.
+We will also have our continuous integration, including build and test scripts, written by the end of it.
+##### Action Items
+- Everyone: Have a basic html, javascript, and css project setup posted to Github to start work on in Sprint 1.
+- Jost: Sections Setup github with yaml and CI.
+- Dawson: Sections Configure build script for CI.
+- Taylor: Section Configure test script for CI.

 ## 2/2/2022 10:45am - 11:45am
 ### Week 4 Meeting
 #### Attendees: Taylor Brooks, Jost Leavell, & Dawson Biersdorff